Syzygium guineense subsp. guineense

 Photographer: Johan Wentzel

-The bushveld waterberry, is one of four subspecies of S. guineense, one of two found growing naturally in South Africa.
+The distribution is in the northeast of South Africa, in KwaZulu-Natal, Mpumalanga and Limpopo.
+The bushveld waterberry is one of four subspecies of S. guineense, one of two growing naturally in South Africa.
 The other local one is subsp. barotsense found only in the far northeastern border area with Mozambique and Zimbabwe.
-The other two grow further in Africa.
+The other two grow further north in Africa.

 The habitat of subsp. guineense is riverine forests and open woodland, often near water.
-The subspecies is not considered to be threatened in its habitat early in the twenty first century (Coates Palgrave, 2002; Schmidt, et al, 2002; http://redlist.sanbi.org).
+The habitat population of the subspecies is deemed of least concern early in the twenty first century (Coates Palgrave, 2002; Schmidt, et al, 2002; iNaturalist; http://redlist.sanbi.org).